EndPointCorp/end-point-blog/2023/07/unix-tools.md

 7237cc7d-0483-4c2a-a503-a11ea88b3690
 ```

 During my day-to-day work I seldom use both `sed` and `awk` together, but there are many situations where it can be useful to do so.
-See page 23 of the "sed & awk book" for one such example where both of these tools can be used together.
+See page 23 of the sed & awk book for one such example where both of these tools can be used together.

 ### Using regular expressions in \*NIX tools

-The sed & awk book touches on "Understanding Regular Expression Syntax".
-This means in some way, system administrator might have to use regular expressions in certain cases where large/repetitive tasks are involved.
-I do not remember who suggested buying this pair of books which I bought almost twenty years ago, but I am really grateful for the person's suggestion.
+The sed & awk book touches on regular expression syntax, since system administrators might have to use regular expressions in cases where large/​repetitive tasks are involved.
+I do not remember who suggested buying this pair of books, but I am really grateful for the person's suggestion.

-Previously I just used the `grep` command with `-rw` (for recursive parsing) as well as the `color=always` flag in order to colorize the terminal output.
-I guess the recent `grep` command already has the "color" option by default and I don't have to explicitly call it anymore.
+To search a file using regular expressions, I use the program "grep."
+I often use the `-r` flag for recursive parsing, the `-w` flag to match whole words only, and the `color=always` flag to colorize the terminal output.
+I guess recent versions of grep already use the "color=always" option by default and I don't have to explicitly call it anymore.
 We can also use `--color=never` if we want to remove the color matching.

 ```console
 $ grep 1 -w  --color=never tmp/file.txt